preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 Forms
 ===========

-**This is a work in progress - a preliminary documentaiton of a feature to come in Omnia v6.5.**
+This is a work in progress - a preliminary documentaiton of a feature to come in Omnia v6.5.

 Here you can work with three types of forms.

 .. image:: forms-all.png

 Surveys has the most options.
 Polls are similar to Surveys but suitbale for shorter, simpler forms.
-Checkups are suitable for micro-courses with knowledge checks.
-See below for implementation examples (will be added soon).
+Checkups are suitable for micro-courses with knowledge checks. .

 For each type of form, all existing are listed, Surveys as an example: